 Year One

-Just like surgical interns, you need to get to know the basics before heavily getting involved in the procedural aspects of interventional radiology.
+Just like surgical interns, you need to know the basics before getting heavily involved in the procedural aspects of interventional radiology.
 The first year is the best year to learn how to consent, take an appropriate interventional history, make orders, do tube rounds, and discharge patients.
 You need this background to get to the next step!

 Of course, many of you will get to start doing some procedures, but there is a lot more to interventional that you need to know.
-You should learn all these other tasks in your first year as a background for the rest of your time in interventional radiology.
+As a background for the rest of your time in interventional radiology, you should learn all these other tasks in your first year.
 Reading about procedures or learning about cases the night before is also vital, even though you may not get to help out as much with the manual techniques this year.

 Years Two And Three

-During these two years, you should learn the “bread-and-butter” procedures of interventional radiology.
-Get involved in all sorts of biopsies, PICC lines, catheter placements, and nephrostomies.
-These are the sorts of procedures that your attendings will allow you to do more, especially if you have established their trust.
-And, you will build up your repertoire slowly.
-These are procedures that you should be able to perform as a general radiologist when you leave residency.
+You should learn the “bread-and-butter” interventional radiology procedures during these two years.
+Get involved in biopsies, PICC lines, catheter placements, and nephrostomies.
+These are the procedures your attendings will allow you to do more, especially if you have established their trust.
+And you will build up your repertoire slowly.
+You should be able to perform these procedures as a general radiologist when you leave residency.
 Make sure to learn them well and execute them many times!

 Year Four And Beyond

 Year four is the time to get involved in the bizarre, complex, and engaging.
-Help out with oncology cases, stent placements, uterine fibroid embolizations, and neurointerventional procedures.
+Help with oncology cases, stent placements, uterine fibroid embolizations, and neurointerventional procedures.
 Get a sense of some of the more intricate techniques.
-These rotations may be the last time you will get a chance to see the more esoteric aspects of interventional radiology.
-But, the experience will be invaluable!
+These rotations may be the last time you will see the more esoteric aspects of interventional radiology.
+But the experience will be invaluable!

 Completing Your Interventional Radiology Rotations Successfully